immcantation/tigger/docs/topics/cleanSeqs.md

 -------------------

 seqs
-:   a vector of nucleotide sequences.
+:   vector of nucleotide sequences.